Xeaza/xeaza.github.io/_posts/2015-01-01-Happy-New-Year.md

 title: Happy New Year!
 ---

-New Year, new website.
+New Year.
+New website.
 I've had a lot going on recently.
 I graduated from [Mobile Makers Academy](mobilemakers.co)in Chicago, IL.
-What an amazing experience that was.
+What an amazing experience.
 I learned so much!
-Since I got back I've been expanding on all the learning I did while in Chicago and trying to continue learning as much as I can.
+Since I've been back on on the east coast, I've been expanding on all the learning I did while in Chicago.
 I'm also looking for full-time work as an [iOS developer](http://www.taylorwrightsanson.com/images/Wright-Sanson%20Taylor%20Resume.pdf).
 Know of something?
 Shoot me an [email](mailto:taylorwrightasnson@gmail.com).

 I'm using [Github Pages](https://pages.github.com)for this new site.
 The look and feel is very similar to my old site, only I'm using [Jekyll](http://jekyllrb.com)for my blog platform.
 It took me a little while to teach myself how to navigate the structure and figure it out but now that I've got it down it's great.
 Jekyll makes blogging nice and easy.
 All I have to do is write this post in markdown and save it in my site's _posts folder.
 Push to Github and it's up and running.